 Form into neat croquettes, brush over with a beaten egg, toss in fine bread crumbs, and fry in plenty of smoking-hot fat or lard.

 Drain, and serve the croquettes with a sweet dessert sauce.
-This old fashioned vegetable dessert recipe makes a delicious dish that you can serve on any occasion.
+You will discover that a healthy vegetable dessert recipe can make a delicious dish for serving on any occasion.

 One cupful of cooked corn, one cupful of sliced or quartered raw tomatoes, four tablespoonfuls of butter, four tablespoonfuls of bread crumbs, one teaspoonful of sugar, and seasoning of salt and pepper to taste.

 Mix and pour into a buttered baking dish.
-Sprinkle a few bread crumbs over the top, dot with small pieces of butter, and bake for half an hour in a moderate oven.
+Sprinkle a few bread crumbs over the top, dot with small pieces of butter, and bake for half an hour in a moderate oven (350°F).
 Serve hot in the dish in which the pudding was baked.

 Drain and add two tablespoonfuls of melted butter, one tablespoonful of sugar, a quarter of a teaspoonful of salt, yolks of two eggs, and half a cupful of chopped nutmeats.